What's happening in 2022?

 Westonbirt and Chalara ash dieback

-To ensure the future health of this ancient woodland, Forestry England is now faced with having to respond to this threat.
-This will involve removing infected ash trees to make way for new plantings of various species, which will help to create a resilient woodland.
+To ensure the future health of this ancient woodland, Forestry England was faced with having to respond to this threat at the beginning of 2021.
+This involved felling roughly 5,000 infected ash trees to make way for new plantings of various species, which will help to create a resilient woodland.

 But why do the affected trees need to be removed?
 The disease affects ash trees by blocking the water transport systems, causing leaf loss, lesions in the wood and on the bark.
 This leads to the dieback of the crown of the tree.
 Trees become brittle over time with branches breaking away from the main body of the tree.
 If they are not dealt with, trees are at risk of collapsing, presenting an immediate danger to the surrounding area.

-We understand Silk Wood is a favourite place for many four-legged friends which is why only parts of Silk Wood will be temporarily closed at one time.
-So while your favourite route may not be accessible for this short amount of time, we encourage you to explore a different part of Silk Wood.
+We understand Silk Wood is a favourite place for many four-legged friends which is why only parts of Silk Wood will be temporarily closed.

 Dogs may be on or off-lead as usual, however, please ensure your dog is able to be called back effectively.